apinfodesign/fullpixel/README.md

-# fullpixel  ......
+# fullpixel - a PCS demonstration project

 A big stack of screen filling images (mixed with users’ story texts and ads).

 We will...

 	... serve the right size image to the right screen.

 	... preload so the user rarely waits for next image.

 	... assume but not require full screen use.

 	... provide a beautiful, super-simple user interface for photo viewing and sharing.

 View Modes